thyagolrodrigues/Teste/README.md

 # COVID Data Exploration with SQL and Power BI

 Below I will walk you through each step of this project.
-I want to showcase my SQL and Power BI skills, as well as show my organization process, and logical thinking when it comes to data projects, so future employers may have an idea of how I work.
+I want to showcase my SQL and Power BI skills, as well as show my organizational process, and logical thinking when it comes to data projects, so future employers may have an idea of how I work.

 If you want to see only the SQL and Power BI part, you can skip to the EDA (Exploratory Data Analysis).

 # Reason of this project:
 Currently (May 2022), COVID occurrences are not the same as a few months ago, so I was wondering what countries were impacted by the virus the most.

-There are several ways to find out that - news, online dashboards, etc. However, I wanted to get to this answers by manipulating and organizing data myself, so I can also include this in my portfolio for future employers to see.
+There are several ways to find out that - news, online dashboards, etc. However, I wanted to get to these answers by manipulating and organizing data myself, so I can also include this in my portfolio for future employers to see.

 The idea is to answer the below questions by the end of this project:
 - Total number of cases/deaths globally;
 - Population infected;
 - Mortality; and
--	Number of people vaccinated as well as percentage that it represents
+- Number of people vaccinated as well as the percentage that it represents

 It is important to highlight that there are several indicators that could be analyzed.
-However, the idea of this project is not to go in depth.
+However, the idea of this project is not to go in-depth.
 I will just work on the above points.

 # Choosing the database:
-I chose the COVID-19 database that is available in the Our World in Data website, which is a serious source that I know and have used before for other analysis.
+I chose the COVID-19 database that is available on the Our World in Data website, which is a serious source that I know and have used before for other analyses.

 # Data extraction:
 The database comes in the CSV format, but the idea is to use SQL.
-And to make things more interesting, I divided the main file in two different files, one with the cases/deaths data, and the other with the vaccination data.
+And to make things more interesting, I divided the main file into two different files, one with the cases/deaths data, and the other with the vaccination data.
 Consequently, I must use more functions in SQL (LEFT JOIN, for instance), so I have more knowledge to showcase.
 Lastly, I imported each file as a table in a SQL database that I created, named PortfolioProject_COVID.

 # EDA (Exploratory Data Analysis):
-The databases from Our World in Data comes well-organized, so this was not a project that had much cleansing/transformation, but there will others in my portfolio to showcase my ability to do that.
+The databases from Our World in Data come well-organized, so this was not a project that had much cleansing/transformation, but there will be others in my portfolio to showcase my ability to do that.

 Below you can see the final query that I created the view to use in Power BI.
-However, if you want to see to see how I got to this, please click on "Click here to see the whole code" located right after the code box, so you will see each step (initial look, understanding the columns, etc).
+However, if you want to see how I got to this, please click on "Click here to see the whole code" located right after the code box, so you will see each step (initial look, understanding the columns, etc).

 ``` sql